 Richmond Hill to Fish Dock at Pelican Point Restaurant

-This route starts just South of Savanna, Ga. in Richmond Hill and goes along the coast on US-17 through Midway and South Newport into Eulonia.
+This route starts just south of Savanna, Ga. in Richmond Hill and goes along the coast on US-17 through Midway and South Newport into Eulonia.
 Take GA 99 to Smith Road into Cresent, Ga.
-Then White bluff road to Sapeto road to the docks and Fish Dock is at the end of the road.
+Then White bluff road to Saputo road to the docks and Fish Dock is at the end of the road.
 Try the crab cakes, they’re delicious.

 Darien to Cumberland Island via US Hwy 17